SSKB FAQ's

 Often, when a subway accident occurs, many people suffer harm.
 If you did not receive medical attention after the accident, have a physician assess your injuries.
 In order to take action against the Metropolitan Transportation Authority (MTA), you must file a notice within 90 days of your subway accident.
 This also means that you should contact a personal injury attorney as soon as possible.
 The MTA will likely be facing many lawsuits, with the possibility of an accident investigation; you want to make sure your voice is heard and your rights are protected.

-How do I know if the MTA is liable for a Train or subway accident?
+How do I know if the MTA is liable for a train or subway accident?

 The MTA is the parent company of the New York Transit Authority, who controls the New York City Subway.
 It is the responsibility of these companies to make sure their operators and staff are adequately trained and capable of getting passengers to and from their destinations safely.
 They are also responsible for making sure facilities and subway cars are maintained and functioning correctly.
 When an accident involves faulty car doors, car collisions, slips or falls in a subway car, falling onto the tracks, sudden car stops, or a number of other circumstances associated with car maintenance or staff training, you can most likely believe that the MTA is liable.

-What damages can be recovered in Train or subway accidents?
+What damages can be recovered in train or subway accidents?

 When train or subway accidents occur, there can be many negative consequences for victims.
 Depending on the type of accident, victims could experience head injuries, bones fractures, anxiety attacks, lacerations, burns, electric shock, or in the worst case, death.
 If you were injured in a subway accident, you may be entitled to recover damages for physical pain, mental suffering, medical bills, and loss of income.
 If you lost a loved one due to a subway accident, you may be able to recover compensation as well.